 116th Street between Malcolm X Boulevard and Fifth Avenue, Harlem, Manhattan

 Enjoy a float- and music-filled parade followed by a daylong street fair featuring local vendors at this annual event, which started more than three decades ago.
-Rap and R&B artists will perform late in the day.
+Bands and other musical artists will perform late in the day.

 Juneteenth Bar Crawl—Harlem Edition